sakthivijay7/Spring-Boot-Online-Quiz-Application-/README.md

 - Animation and coloring done by css
 - Java script done the crucial rule to help the java application navigation process like if java pass the messages to html then js getelements to alert if click ``window.location.href="/javapath"`` this model to done by the all navigation process with alert .
 - Navigation and user information locally save in the web it help retake like quiz page to back to the main page with default details.
+  Quiz page score to calcute and post to the java and java to store in the MySQL database.
 - All the java messages are window.onload function to execute the alert.

 - Tools and Techniques